Zhong-Lab-UCSD/BENG183_2023Fall_Applied-Genomic-Technologies/Final_Paper/Group_14_Differential_and_Enrichment_Analysis_of_gene_with_GSEA/GSEA.md

 - **Differential analysis** is to *analyze significant change in gene expression level of **a gene** under different biological conditions*.[5]
 <p align="center"><img src="DGE.png" width="500" /></p> [5]

-As its name, differential analysis is computational method used to detect **evident change of gene expression of *a gene* under different conditions**, **or between two phenotype**[2].
+As its name implies, differential analysis is a computational method used to detect **evident change of gene expression of *a gene* under different conditions**, **or between two phenotypes**[2].
 It will require inputs like raw counts of gene expression in different conditions and conduct statistical analysis (like t-test) to check if the difference is statistically significant.

 #### 2) Gene Set Enrichment Analysis<a name="2312"></a>